EndPointCorp/end-point-blog/2016/03/16/quickcheck-property-based-testing-in.html.md

 }
 ```

-To reproduce the first property — for all integers, inserting one as a node to an empty graph results in a graph with one node:
+To reproduce the first property—​for all integers, inserting one as a node to an empty graph results in a graph with one node:

 ```javascript
 var propInsertEmpty =